 The compressed file is ready to share.

 To open a project with source code as an XNA Game Studio user

 Upon receiving a compressed file with source code and assets, extract the contents into a folder.

 Tip If it is a .zip file, you can right-click the file in Windows Explorer, click Open With, and then click Compressed (zipped) Folders to begin the extraction process.

 - After the files are extracted, start XNA Game Studio.

-- In XNA Game Studio, on the File menu, click Open Project.
+- In XNA Game Studio, click the File menu, and then click Open Project.

-- Use the dialog box to locate the project folder you specified in Step 1, and then select the .csproj file.
+- Use the dialog box to browse to the project folder you specified in Step 1, and select the .csproj file.

 - Click Open.

 The project is loaded into XNA Game Studio and ready for viewing or modification.